 We successfully challenged the lawfulness of Robodebt in the Federal Court in 2019, contributing to the broader campaign that ultimately led to the dismantling of the scheme.

-A royal has been established to examine how Robodebt came to be, its impact on thousands of Australians and the reform needed to ensure its mistakes are never repeated.
+A royal commission examining Robodebt's impact on thousands of Australians made 57 recommendations for reform to ensure the scheme's mistakes are never repeated.

 Latest news